AIs-HE/mecalapp/core_docs/backend_ref.md

 End of Backend Reference
 - This is intentional - memories don't exist without projects

+## Draft Controls — DB vs Local Draft Sync (canonical guidance)

+Purpose: document the authoritative contract for persisting circuit-dimension user input drafts and how the frontend should compare local autosaved drafts (`draft_array`) with authoritative DB payloads (`project_memories.db_array`).
+This section records the UI wording and behavior agreed for the Circuit Dimension POC so backend, API and frontend teams implement a consistent sync UX.

+Storage contract:
+- Authoritative persisted memories MUST be saved under the existing `project_memories` table.
+Use the existing JSONB column `db_array` in the authored project row (or the agreed JSONB column) to store the input-only payload.
+Do NOT persist calculated fields (REG, LOS, derived ampacity, etc.).
+Calculations are recomputed client-side on load.
+- Working drafts are autosaved locally on the client as `draft_array` (localStorage) and contain the same input-only shape plus a `timestamp` ISO string.
+The frontend may also keep an in-memory `draftBuffer` for intermediate edits; only the `draft_array` is persisted to localStorage.

+Sync rules (frontend behavior):
+- On opening a memory the client MUST query the DB for the authoritative `db_array` for the chosen `project_id` / `memory_id` (example endpoint: `GET /api/project_memories/:id/data`).
+If the request fails, the DraftControls UI shows the **red** state (see UI states below).
+- After fetching the `db_array` the client compares deep equality between the fetched `db_array.payload` and the local `draft_array.payload`.
+  - If the two arrays are equal (deep equality) then show the **green** indicator and message: "You have the latest approved version".
+All DraftControls buttons are disabled in this state.
+  - If they differ and `draft_array.timestamp` > `db_array.timestamp`, show the **amber** indicator and message: "You have an older local version.
+Press 'Save in DB' to make permanent or 'Load from DB' to load the last approved version."
+All three DraftControls buttons are enabled in this state (`Guardar en DB`, `Cargar desde DB`, `Exportar a Word`).
+  - If they differ and `db_array.timestamp` > `draft_array.timestamp`, show the **amber** indicator and message: "There is an older approved version.
+Press 'Load from DB' to load it."
+All three buttons are enabled (users should be able to push local drafts if desired).
+  - If the client cannot obtain `db_array` (network error or 5xx), show the **red** indicator and message: "All changes are saved locally only."
+In the red state none of the DraftControls buttons are enabled (to avoid accidental partial pushes while offline).
+The UI should still allow local export.

+UI semantics & storage normalization:
+- Percent semantics: when persisting any percentage values (for example `regulation` or `lossesPerc`) ensure the server-side schema and API treat those numbers as percentages (e.g., `3.88` represents `3.88%`).
+The server should not convert them to fractional values automatically — the agreed contract is numeric percent values.
+- Normalization: the server must normalize timestamps to ISO 8601 `UTC` when returning `db_array.timestamp` so client comparisons are reliable across timezones.
+The API returning `db_array` should include `payload` and `timestamp` keys: `{ payload: [...], timestamp: '2025-12-04T12:34:56Z' }`.

+API guidance for implementers:
+- `GET /api/project_memories/:id/metadata` → returns `{ updated_at: string }` (lightweight probe)
+- `GET /api/project_memories/:id/data` → returns `{ db_array: { payload: [...], timestamp: string }, updated_at: string }`
+- `PUT /api/project_memories/:id/data` → accepts `{ payload: [...], timestamp: string }` and writes `db_array` (input-only) after server-side validation.
+Server MUST reject payloads that include calculated fields.

+Migration note: prefer adding a JSONB `db_array` column to `project_memories` rather than creating new tables when possible to remain backward compatible.
+If you must add a table, provide a migration and document the mapping between `db_array` and the new schema here.

+End of Draft Controls guidance

 **Trigger:** Auto-update `updated_at`
 ```sql
 CREATE TRIGGER update_project_memories_updated_at